Waving goodbye to the last snow of the past winter on a Cairngorms' famous peak.

 I enjoyed the 360 of goodness, and eventually, I started my way down back to the valley.

-..all the way to the woods near the parking lot, which ended another fine day in the hills.
+..all the way to the woods and the parking lot where I started.
+Good day in the hills, for sure.

 Lochnagar is the first mountain in Scotland that I climbed twice.
 The views it offers just won't get old, no matter what.
 There's, however, a thing I'd do differently if I'll go next time: I'd take a bike.